pierce403/bitcoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A bitcoind binary is not included in the Bitcoin-Qt.app bundle.
-You can ignore this section if you are building `bitcoind` for your own use.
+A hydracoind binary is not included in the Bitcoin-Qt.app bundle.
+You can ignore this section if you are building `hydracoind` for your own use.

-If you are building `bitcoind` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `hydracoind` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: